 Claude Code Social Media

-Post to social media from Claude Code — MCP server + CLI skill
+Claude Code social media publishing with MCP server and CLI skill

 Give Claude Code and Claude Desktop direct access to bundle.social via the official MCP server, or wire the CLI in as a skill.
 Either way, Claude can draft, schedule and analyze social posts across 14+ platforms.